ilathem/git-playground-top/README.md

 # git-playground-top
-A repo for practicing git concepts
+A repo for practicing git concepts for [this lesson](https://www.theodinproject.com/lessons/javascript-a-deeper-look-at-git) from The Odin Project.